dagster-io/dagster/docs/docs-beta/docs/guides/automation.md

 - You need to trigger a materialization or job over an HTTP endpoint
 - You are creating a custom script for batching operations

+### Triggering a job

-To trigger a job to run from the GraphQL endpoint in Dagster, you can use the `launchRun` mutation provided by Dagster's GraphQL API.
-Here's a general outline of how you can achieve this:
+To trigger a job to run using the GraphQL endpoint in Dagster, you can use the `launchRun` mutation.
+Here's an example using the `requests` library:

 ```python
 import requests